e0m00p2/majara/content/Updated Journals/[WA] Uncategorized Articles/Sanctum.md

 ## History

 Aelar and Calantha led the construction of Sanctum and its surrounding lands, working closely with the local people to create a city that was safe, prosperous, and supportive of all its residents.
 Their vision of a city that honored [[Lord Death]] and encouraged its residents to live life to the fullest and to seek peace and understanding in all things, continues to shape the culture of Sanctum to this day.
-The city has grown into a major center of trade and commerce, attracting people from all over [[The Fertile Lands]] who come to learn from its wise leaders, enjoy its many festivals and celebrations, and take part in its thriving markets and trade fairs.
+The city has grown into a major center of trade and commerce, attracting people from all over [[Updated Journals/[WA] Planes/Majara/The Fertile Lands]] who come to learn from its wise leaders, enjoy its many festivals and celebrations, and take part in its thriving markets and trade fairs.
 Despite its growth, Sanctum remains a deeply religious city, with the Order of the Grave playing a central role in the lives of its residents

 * * *